playful-doggybot/Playful_doggybot/README.md

 ## Hardware Deployment ##
 To deploy the trained model on your real robot, please follow the instructions in [Deploy.md](./hardware_script/README.md).

+## Acknowledgement
+This project is supported by Shanghai Qi Zhi Institute and ONR grant N00014-20-1-2675 and has been partially funded by the Shanghai Frontiers Science Center of Human-centered Artificial Intelligence.
+The experiments of this work were supported by the core facility Platform of Computer Science and Communication, SIST, ShanghaiTech University.
+Thanks to Qi Wu for the detailed technical support.
+We thank Zipeng Fu, Xuxin Cheng, Wenhao Yu and Erwin Coumans for the feedback and discussion.

 ## Citation ##
 ```